A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: DL based generation

 \subsection{Transformers}

 Transformers were first introduced in 2017 in~\cite{vaswani2017attention} to address sequence transduction tasks, such as neural machine translation.
 These tasks involve converting an input sequence into an output sequence.
 The transformer model is a type of neural network that learns the context of sequential data and generates new data based on its understanding of the relationships between elements within the sequence.
-Transformers excel at understanding context by using a mechanism called attention, which enables the model to weigh the importance of different elements in a sequence.
+Transformers uses attention mechanism to understand context weighing the importance of different elements in a sequence.
+Table \ref{table:transformers summary} summarizes recent work with Transformers

 As shown in Fig.~\ref{fig:Transformers}, tokenization, embedding, encoder, and decoder (i.e., with multi-head attention and feedforward layers) are the components of a generic transformer module used for network traffic generation~\cite{vaswani2017attention}.
 Taking network traffic generation as an example, this process starts by tokenizing the network traffic trace into smaller units, which are converted into vector representations through an embedding layer.
 The encoder processes these embeddings using multi-headed attention and feedforward layers, capturing both global and local dependencies in the traffic sequence.
 The decoder, which takes another segment of the network traffic trace as input, uses multi-headed attention to integrate context from the encoder and applies feedforward layers to generate the subsequent traffic sequence.
 This setup effectively models and reproduces the patterns in network traffic data.